pirogronian/LoveAudioTester/README.md

 Q: How I can add a source?

-A: Be sure desired file is active (showed above items tree) and go to Filepaths -> Sources -> New
+A: From file item context menu.
+Altenratively, be sure desired file is active (showed above items tree) and go to Filepaths -> Sources -> New

 Q: Why I had to create source separately from loading a file?

-A: Because it's planned to deal with many sources per file with different settings.
-For now it could looks useless.
+A: Because every file can have many sources with different settings.

 Q: How to use sources?